damitagomez23/damitagomez23/README.md

 - The code for this project is not available in GitHub but can readily be seen in Observable below the project content in code blocks.
 - Everything was coded using D3, other JavaScript components, and markdown.
 - Click [here](https://observablehq.com/@damitagomez/music-trends) to view my portion of the project and what I plan to build off of.

+## UW Pokemon Club Website
+- Title: *UW Pokemon Club*
+- This was a website that I developed with another student for UW's Pokemon Club.
+- It has club announcements and an interactive calendar that my partner and I constructed.
+- It utilizes a Firebase database in a React app.
+- The club has fallen apart, but [the website](https://info340d-au18.github.io/project-stluongxd/) is still running with a fully functioning calendar! 🥴

 ## UW INFO 201 Final Project - Winter 2019
 - Title: *Compare Universities*